Echolaitoc/GPULoadAlert/README.txt

 Using GPULoadAlert:
-Monitor GPU toggle: Starts or stops the monitoring of the selected GPU Which GPU #: Select the actual GPU to monitor (if multiple are installed in the system) by dragging in this field
+Monitor GPU toggle: Starts or stops the monitoring of the selected GPU Periodical Alert toggle: If checked, the monitoring will continue until it is turned off manually, if it is unchecked the alert will only trigger once
+Which GPU #: Select the actual GPU to monitor (if multiple are installed in the system) by dragging in this field
 Use Mail toggle: When the alert is triggered a mail is sent with the account specified in data/smtp.xml